bensampaio/bensampaio.github.io/README.md

 ### Ready?
 Go!

-When you are done run `yarn build:prd` and then commit and push your changes.
+When you are done run `yarn build` and then commit and push your changes.
 Your page should now be live on Github.